 A semester abroad is the perfect accompaniment to the strong global focus of the Sydney LLB and JD.
 Whether you intend to work internationally or locally, every field of law is increasingly engaging with cross-border issues.
 It’s a crowded and competitive graduate market, and an exchange provides you with a point of differentiation, a means of standing out from the crowd.

 You can benefit from two types of exchange programs: University-wide and faculty-specific.
-University-wide study abroad and exchange programs are administered by Sydney Abroad, the University’s study abroad and exchange office, while faculty-specific exchange programs are administered solely by Sydney Law School.
+University-wide study abroad and exchange programs are administered by Sydney Abroad, the University’s study abroad and exchange office, while faculty-specific exchange programs are administered solely by Sydney Law School through the Law International Exchange Elective unit.

 If you are proficient in another language, you may be able to go on exchange at universities where the language of instruction is not English.